Saudis likely to admit journalist Khashoggi died during interrogation: Report

 Trump, who has warned Saudi Arabia of severe consequences, has dispatched his Secretary of State Mike Pompeo for talks with the Saudi leader.

-Amidst global outrage, CNN on Monday reported that the Saudis are preparing a report that will acknowledge that Khashoggi's death was the result of an interrogation that went wrong.
+Amidst global outrage, CNN on Monday reported that the Saudis were preparing a report that will acknowledge that Khashoggi's death was the result of an interrogation that went wrong.

 The interrogation was intended to lead to his abduction from Turkey, the news channel said citing two unnamed sources.

-"One source says the report will likely conclude that the operation was carried out without clearance and transparency and that those involved will be held responsible," the news channel reported, cautioning that things could change as the report is still being prepared.
+"One source says the report will likely conclude that the operation was carried out without clearance and transparency and that those involved will be held responsible," the report said, cautioning that things could change as the report is still being prepared.

-Earlier in the day, Trump told reporters that it is possible that some "rogue element" within the government could have carried out this inhuman act.
+Earlier in the day, Trump told reporters that it was possible that some "rogue element" within the government could have carried out the inhuman act.

 "President Trump's suggestion that Khashoggi's elaborately planned murder in the Saudi's own consulate was orchestrated by 'rogue killers' defies reality," said Senator Chris Van Hollen.